A Road Map for Action

 As we face today’s challenge of grappling with the history of social and systemic racism, we have a unique opportunity to improve our system and enhance the care we give.
 We are poised to be true leaders in this.

 In the wake of George Floyd’s death and a surge of support for the Black Lives Matter movement, Kenneth L. Davis, MD, President and Chief Executive Officer, and Dennis S. Charney, MD, Dean of the Icahn School of Medicine at Mount Sinai, commissioned a task force on racism to take a hard look at our organization.
 The Task Force was chaired by Gary Butts, MD, Executive Vice President for Diversity, Equity, and Inclusion.

-Fifty-one members from our community made up the Task Force, which worked together with a singular focus in fall and winter 2020.
-It included a cross-section from across our organization—front-line staff members and students, hospital presidents and board members—to provide an authentic mix of perspectives, voices, opinions, and ideas.
+Our Task Force was made up of 51 members from our community, who worked together with a singular focus in fall and winter 2020.
+It included a cross-section from across our organization—front-line staff members, students, hospital presidents, and board members—to provide an authentic mix of perspectives, voices, opinions, and ideas.

 What Was the Task Force’s Charge?

 “Evaluate, investigate, and engage in meaningful and sustained action and dialogue; and report back to leadership with specific recommendations that move the system forward to ensure a more fair, just, anti-racist, and equitable community for its staff, patients, and students.”

 Learn more about the Mount Sinai staff members leading implementation of the 11 Road Map strategies

 Strategy 1 (lead: Doran Hicks): Develop an equity scorecard to measure performance in order to identify where we are meeting with success and where more or different efforts are needed.

 Health Care Delivery